NXP: Three Scenarios To A Merger Arb With Limited Downside

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: We intend to initiate a long position and we will not be tendering those shares.
+Additional disclosure: We intend to initiate a long position and we will not be tendering those shares at $110.